jslefche/sem_book/docs/08-Composite_variables.md

 ## What is a Composite Variable?

-Composite variables are another way (besides latent variables) to represent complex concepts in structural equation modeling.
-The most important distinction between the two is that, while latent variables *give rise to* measurable manifestations of an unobservable concept, composite variables *arise from the* total combined influence of measured variables.
+Composite variables are another way besides latent variables to represent complex multivariate concepts in structural equation modeling.
+The most important distinction between the two is that, while latent variables *give rise to* measurable manifestations of an unobservable concept, composite variables *arise from* the total combined influence of measured variables.

 Consider the following composite variable $\eta$:

 ![](https://raw.githubusercontent.com/jslefche/sem_book/master/img/composite_variable_composite.png)

-Here the arrows are leading *into*, not out of, $\eta$, indicating that the composite variable is made up of the influences of the three observed variables.
+Here, the arrows are leading *into*, not out of, $\eta$, indicating that the composite variable is made up of the influences of the three observed variables.
 Note: in this and other presentations, the composite is denoted by a hexagon, but can sometimes be an oval as it can technically be a form of a latent variable.

 If the composite is *entirely* made up of the three influences, it can be said to have no error.
-An example might be the two levels of a treatment (present/absent) that lead into a single composite variable called 'Treatment.'
+An example might be the two levels of a treatment that lead into a single composite variable called 'Treatment.'
 In this case, there are no other levels of treatment because you, as the investigator, did not apply any.
 Thus the composite 'treatment' captures the full universe of treatment possibilities given the data.

 In other cases, the property might arise from the collective influence of variables but is not without error.
 For example, the idea of soil condition arises from different aspects of the soil: its pH, moisture, grain size, and so on.
 However, one might measure only some of these, and thus there remain other factors (nutrient content, etc.) that might contribute to the notion of soil condition.
 In this case, the composite *would* have error and is therefore known as a *latent composite*.

-The benefit of such an approach is that complicated ideas can be distilled into discrete *blocks* that are easier to present and discuss.
+The benefit of such an approach is that complicated constructs can be distilled into discrete *blocks* that are easier to present and discuss.
 For example, it is easier to talk about the effects of the experimental treatment on soil condition, rather than the effect of treatment 1 on soil moisture, the effect of treatment 1 on soil pH, the effect of treatment 1 on soil grain size, and so on.

 In this way, the composite harkens back to the early meta-model, or broad conceptual relationships that inform the parameterization of the structural path model.
-In fact, in populating the meta-model, you may wish to consider those broad concepts as composites when fitting the model, rather than modeling all relationships among all observed variables.
+In fact, in populating the meta-model, you may wish to consider those broad concepts as composites (or latents) when fitting the model, rather than modeling all relationships among all observed variables.

 Selecting between latent and composite variables comes down to the concept in question, the presumed direction of causality, and the nature of the indicators.